/ Salem Township Work Accident Lawyer

 Ensuring that all medical evidence is comprehensive and accurately reflects your condition can significantly bolster your claim.

-If your occupational accident causes a lasting condition, you may be able to receive additional benefits under Pennsylvania law.
-These benefits are meant to compensate for the ongoing effects of your injury on your future employment potential.
+If your occupational accident results in a long-term impairment, you may be able to receive further compensation under Pennsylvania law.
+These benefits are designed to compensate for the ongoing effects of your injury on your capacity to earn a living.

 Types of permanent disability benefits: